This easy New England Clam Chowder recipe is loaded with bacon, clams, veggies and a host of other delectable goodies. Comfort food at its finest!

 I do not recommend making this chowder in a crockpot, as the clams will likely overcook and become rubbery and tough.

-I do not recommend freezing New England clam chowder because the cream will likely separate and the potatoes will become mushy.
+I do not recommend freezing this clam chowder because the cream will likely separate and the potatoes will become mushy.
 If you do choose to freeze clam chowder, do so before adding the cream, and only add the cream after the soup has thawed overnight in the refrigerator.

 This chowder is a meal on its own but you can certainly amp things up with a few sides.
 Here are some of our faves:

 Whether you decide to have this with sides or on its own, you will be super satisfied!